Menu

 GENERAL INFORMATION:

-Five and one-quarter (5.25) Continuing Education Hours (CEH) will be awarded to students on completion of training.
+• Five and one-quarter (5.25) Continuing Education Hours (CEH) will be awarded to students on completion of training.
 The CEHs can be converted to Continuing Education Units (CEUs) by the WBFAA.
-There is no cost for conversion if you are a WBFAA member.
-Cost may apply to non-members.

-Our goal for in-person training is to be able to offer at least one in-person training session, in each region, per topic.
-And offer multiple topics throughout 2025.
+• Our goal for in-person training is to be able to offer at least one in-person training session, in each region, in each calendar quarter.

-Sagiv Weiss-Ishai, P.E.
+• Sagiv Weiss-Ishai, P.E.
 (Calif.
-Licensed Fire Protection Engineer) is the principal trainer for FPE and will be the instructor.
+Licensed Fire Protection Engineer) is the principal trainer for FPE and will be the instructor for the two sessions in August.

 *Disclaimer: As the course trainer, Mr. Weiss-Ishai will not be representing the SFFD policies or procedures in his course delivery. *